Abe's push for more veterinary schools seen as quantity over quality of education | The Japan Times

 About 12 percent of those licensed had not been practicing as veterinarians, the ministry statistics show.

-The remaining vets worked in related fields — i.e., faculty members at universities and researchers for drug development.
+The remaining vets tallied in the 2016 assessment were in related fields — i.e., faculty members at universities or researchers for drug development.

 Are more vets needed?